American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report released on Wednesday.
-The firm set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Saturday morning.
+The firm issued a hold rating on the stock.

-Several large investors have recently modified their holdings of AMS.
-Canton Hathaway LLC purchased a new position in shares of American Shared Hospital Services in the 3rd quarter worth about $26,000.
-Renaissance Technologies LLC increased its holdings in American Shared Hospital Services by 26.3% in the 3rd quarter.
-Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after buying an additional 4,021 shares in the last quarter.
-Dimensional Fund Advisors LP increased its holdings in American Shared Hospital Services by 3.9% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after buying an additional 5,899 shares in the last quarter.
-Finally, CI Private Wealth LLC bought a new stake in American Shared Hospital Services in the 4th quarter worth about $470,000.
-Hedge funds and other institutional investors own 13.25% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in AMS.
+Canton Hathaway LLC acquired a new stake in shares of American Shared Hospital Services in the 3rd quarter valued at $26,000.
+Renaissance Technologies LLC boosted its stake in shares of American Shared Hospital Services by 26.3% in the 3rd quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock valued at $50,000 after purchasing an additional 4,021 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in shares of American Shared Hospital Services by 3.9% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after purchasing an additional 5,899 shares in the last quarter.
+Finally, CI Private Wealth LLC acquired a new stake in shares of American Shared Hospital Services in the 4th quarter valued at $470,000.
+Institutional investors and hedge funds own 13.25% of the company’s stock.

 American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
 Its equipment includes Gamma Knife, PBRT, and IGRT.
 The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.